CubeSolver25/fontforge-glyph-exporter/README.md

 5. Select the bubble that says Python, and then run the script, following the prompts on-screen.
 7. Assuming no errors were displayed, you should now have a folder containing all of your desired glyphs alongisde a "kerning" file which contains the spacing data for every exported character.
 Use these to help create your own text engine if desired.

+# Tips
+The `Characters` txt files in this repository can be used to export specific glyphs.
+You can create your own txt files containing every character you wish to export. </ br>
+No special formatting is needed, just include one instance of each character. </br>
+*` 0123456789` will export all numbers and the space character (The spacing value of the font's whitespace will be included in the exported kerning file.)*

 # Credits
 - Initial Code by CubeSolver25.
 - FontForge Python Support by [skef](https://github.com/skef), developer of Fontforge.